nlm-irp-jianglab/TSP_paper/README.md

 ## File description
 - data/TSP_ids_and_clusters.txt: The file contains tailspike protein IDs idenitified in this study with their corresponding clusters at various protein identities.
-- The description for other files can be found in the README files in individual folders.
+- The description for other files can be found in the README.md files in individual folders.

 ## Running scripts
-Please read the individual README files in find_prophage_regions/ and assign_serotype/ for detailed instructions.
+Please read the individual README.md files in find_prophage_regions/ and assign_serotype/ for detailed instructions.

 ## Citation
 If you use SpikeHunter in your research, please cite it as follows: Yang Y, Dufault-Thompson K, Yan W, Cai T, Xie L, Jiang X. Deciphering Phage-Host Specificity Based on the Association of Phage Depolymerases and Bacterial Surface Glycan with Deep Learning. bioRxiv.
 2023:2023-06.